vmware-tanzu-labs/educates-training-platform/docs/portal-rest-api/session-management.rst

     curl -v -H "Authorization: Bearer <access-token>" https://lab-markdown-sample-ui.test/workshops/environment/<name>/request/?index_url=https://hub.test/

-A query string parameter ``index_url`` must be supplied.
+A query string parameter ``index_url`` can be supplied.
 When the workshop session is restarted from the workshop environment web interface, the session will be deleted, and the user will then be redirected to the supplied URL.
 This URL would be that for your front end web application which has requested the workshop session, allowing them to select a different workshop.

+Note that the value of the ``index_url`` will not be available if session cookies are cleared, or a session URL is shared with another user.
+In this case a user would be redirected back to the training portal URL instead.
+You can override the global default for this case by specifying the index URL as part of the ``TrainingPortal`` configuration.

 When successful, the JSON response from the request will be of the form::